Hamza417/Inure/README.md

 - [Top 5 Android Apps of the Week - NextPit](https://www.nextpit.com/apps-of-the-week-51-2021)

 ## About
-Inure's development was started as an independent learning project which later became one of the most ambitious and intuitive Android apps developed by a single person and is based 100% on custom UI APIs developed to be used only in this app along with a native theme engine, image renderer and a beautiful animation framework.
+Inure's development was started as an independent learning project which later has become one of the most ambitious and intuitive Android apps developed by a single person and is based 100% on custom UI APIs developed to be used only in this app along with a native theme engine, image renderer and a beautiful animation framework.